 OSE Immunotherapeutics is actively working on several new approaches focused on modulating the tumor microenvironment.

 ABOUT THE BI 765063 (OSE-172) CLINICAL PROGRAM

 A first-in-man Phase clinical trial 1 is ongoing to evaluate BI 765063 in patients with advanced solid tumors.
-The first patient has been dosed in June 2019.

 The clinical Phase 1 is a dose finding study of monoclonal antibody SIRPα antagonist BI 765063, a myeloid checkpoint inhibitor administered as a single agent and in combination with Boehringer Ingelheim’s monoclonal antibody PD-1 antagonist BI 754091, a lymphocyte T checkpoint inhibitor.